We envision a Story County in which immigrants and refugees are valued and fully included as a vibrant force in our communities.

 Housed at St. Cecilia Catholic Church in Ames, the “Immigrant Fund” (as it was colloquially known) operated from March 2020 thru December 2021.
 In that time, $374,235 was raised and disbursed to local immigrant households in 1,028 rent and utility payments.
 Key to this success were volunteer multilingual caseworkers working directly with immigrant households, community volunteers who functioned as “landlord liaisons,” and support from individuals and philanthropic and faith-based organizations.
 For this work, the Immigrant Fund was honored with both the Ames Human Relations’ Commission’s “Ames Humanitarian Award 2022” and United Way of Story County’s “Collaboration and Innovation Award 2020.”
 In addition, it was featured on TV, radio, and in multiple news stories (for example: “Story County pandemic fund helps immigrants shut out from US aid: ‘These people have been miracles’ “; “Fund raises over a quarter-million” ).

 On December 14, 2021, the Immigrant Fund changed its name to the “Story County Immigrant and Refugee Collaboration” and adopted a shared vision and mission.
 Having developed strong working relationships through the Fund, we have a great foundation on which to build.

-*These guides were translated by community volunteers in 2021.
+*Note: The Korean, Chinese, and Arabic guides were translated by community volunteers in 2021.
 Some information may not be current.*